realtaonline/PubNote/README.md

 3. Presumably, there is some editing process for the user's **PubMedIn** submission document
 4. Optionally, the user uses **PubNoteDraft** to create a **PubMedDraftIn** document as a starting point _(Phase 2)_
 5a. e.g. from a distillation of multiple JATS XML documents into a draft, or
-5b. e.g. from a simple text file with no angle brackets converted to XML using iXML
+5b. e.g. from a simple text file with no angle brackets converted to XML using Invisible XML
 6. For human review, **PubNoteRender** formats the information found in a **PubMedIn** document
 7. Optionally, **PubNoteInCheck** can validate a **PubMedIn** document against the `PubMed.dtd`
 8. Optionally, a **PubMedIn** document can be checked using the NIH online business rules validator